tcleg/Six_Axis_Complementary_Filter/README.md

 This filter was created primarily for the MPU-6050 Gyroscope and Accelerometer module for the Tiva C Launchpad by Texas Instruments written in TI's style (C written as object-oriented).
+Because this is a generic complementary filter, it should be able to work with any 6 DOF gyroscope and accelerometer module.
+I make no guarantees, but it should.
 Since this library does not rely on any of TI's libraries, I have given it the MIT license.

 Structures